Introduction to Clare and the walk

 Clare pointed to a former warehouse

 It has been turned into small units for new media businesses, you can see it’s really great inside.
-I have a friend of a friend who’s got an office space there, it’s kind of thick with plants and these kind of curvy glass cubicles, really interesting work spaces.
+I have a friend of a friend who’s got an office space there, it’s kind of thick with plants and these kinds of curvy glass cubicles, really interesting workspaces.

 Yes and look, Travel Agents side-by-side.
 Regent and Al-Quibla, three side-by-side.